How to prevent varicose veins

 4. Watch your diet

 Being overweight or obese increases the pressure in the veins lower down in your legs and could cause your ankles to swell.
-Therefore, a poor diet that is high in saturated fats and sugar is a risk factor for varicose veins.
+Therefore, a poor diet that is high in saturated fats and sugar increases your likelihood of varicose veins.

-To lose weight in a healthy and safe way, make sure you eat a nutritious diet made up of all the food groups5, including lots of fruit and vegetables, and be mindful of the recommended daily calorie intake for your sex.
+To maintain a healthy weight, make sure you eat a nutritious diet made up of all the food groups5 - including lots of fruit and vegetables.
+Be mindful of the recommended daily calorie intake for your sex.

 5. Wear supportive socks or stockings

 Supportive stockings from your doctor - also called graduated pressure or compression stockings - can help to relieve aching legs.
-Professor Whiteley advises that even ones that sit below the knee can make your legs feel much better.
+Whiteley advises that even ones that sit below the knee can make your legs feel much better.
 These are often prescribed after your doctor has checked there are no problems with the arteries in your legs.
-Professor Whiteley also recommends getting a venous duplex ultrasound to check for vein problems and complications.

 Further reading